tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 abort/re-upload for the OTF grant

-fire dragons: distinguishing conflicts from overwrites
+*Fire Dragons: Distinguishing conflicts from overwrites*

 alice sees a change by bob to 'foo' and needs to know whether that change is an overwrite or a conflict